zalberico/zalberico.github.io/_posts/2020-07-14-the-serfs-of-facebook.markdown

 He saw a future of free society and open discussion in a decentralized community, where people controlled their own farms and their own data away from the knights pushing controversy.

-It wouldn't be easy, but it was the future he wanted to help bring about.
+It wouldn't be easy, but it was the future he wanted to help them build.